TanishkaMarrott/Real-Time-Streaming-Analytics-with-Kinesis-Flink-and-OpenSearch/README.md

 1 - **We've done some Partitioning schemes in glue** -- **First, time-based**, aligned with the kind of query patterns. **We've diversified further into granular partitioning as well, based on the VendorID**
 What was the reason?
 We're scanning only sections relevant to the partition

 2 - **Compression plus columnar storage - already done** - This'll help us enhance query performance in Athena.
-Means we're
+Retrieval becomes easier in a columnar orientation.

-3 - **For S3, we've implemented some lifecycle policies**, transitioning to a cheaper storage class --> **Intelligent Tiering**
+3 - **For S3, we've implemented some lifecycle policies**, transitioning to a cheaper storage class --> **Intelligent Tiering** .
+Rest are typical to S# use-cases :- Versioning, KMS encryption etc.

 </br>

-> We were planning of implementing something in lines with metadata cacging, --> our structure / schema definition won't change frequently.
+> We were planning of implementing something in lines with metadata caching, --> our structure / schema definition won't change frequently.
 In such a scenario, should we cache this data, such that query services downstream do not need to in turn query the data catalog repetitively for understanding the structure of data, and accordingly understand the structure of data in S3.
 > We've not got any native caching in Glue, so we'd have to go with something custom-made here.

 </br>